iamvishalsehgal/ClubDash/README.md

 2. **Player’s per Team Comparison:**
    - Analyze players’ performance within their national teams.

-3. **Similar Players per Club:**
+3. **Similar Players per Position:**
-   - Find similarities in playing styles among club players.
+   - Find similarities in playing styles among players with the same position.

 4. **Effect per Club:**
    - Evaluate how clubs perform in the World Cup based on their players’ performance.